The Xometry app works best with JavaScript enabled!

 3. Not Heat-Treatable (Low-Carbon Steels): Low-carbon steel is easy to form but cannot be strengthened with heat treatment.
 However, it can be cold-worked to improve its properties.

-What is the Maximum Operating Temperature of Carbon Steel?
+Operating Temperature of Carbon Steel

 Carbon steels generally have a maximum operating temperature of 427 °C. Above this temperature, carbon steels experience a significant reduction of strength due to embrittlement, caused by the graphitization of carbides in the steel.
 The rate of corrosion also increases with temperature, so carbon steels exposed to corrosive environments at elevated temperatures will typically have a low maximum operating temperature.